anarkh97/sofics/README.md

 The final make command compiles `SOFICS`, `M2C`, and `Aero-S` in parallel using 4 processors.
 You can also simply run make without specifying the number of processors or adjust the number based on your preference.

-Toview a detailed log of the compilation process, run:
+To view a detailed log of the compilation process, run:

 ```sh
 make VERBOSE=1